 What to Do Next?

 In most situations, you will get a subrogation letter from Ingenix within a couple of months after your accident – usually soon after United Healthcare has received their first ER, doctor or hospital bills related to your accident.
-It is a wise move to contact a DFW injury attorney immediately afterwards in order to make sure that the appropriate actions are taken quickly to protect you.
+It is a wise move to contact a Fort Worth injury attorney immediately afterwards in order to make sure that the appropriate actions are taken quickly to protect you.
 You want to make sure that the liable insurance company pays you the full and fair compensation you are entitled to under Texas law.